devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

 ---
-title: Creating Devfiles With Templates
+title: Creating devfiles with templates
-description: Creating Devfiles With Templates
+description: Creating devfiles with templates
 ---

 Most dev tools can utilize the devfile registry to